 Population development

 In 2018, oil mapping populations 201 and 202 were grown as plant rows at the Central Crops Research Station in Clayton, NC.
 These populations consisted of 273 and 237 recombinant inbred lines (RILs) respectively.
-Several agronomic traits were scored in the field for each population.

 The agronomic traits recorded in the field were height, lodging, maturity date, and a composite agronomic score.
 Lodging was scored on a scale of 1-5 where 5 indicates that all plants in a plot are on the ground, and a score of 1 indicates that all plants are erect (Fehr 1987).
 The agronomic score aimed to capture other traits of value such as visual estimation of pod load and plot uniformity to provide a general score of a line’s agronomic desirability.
 Agronomic score was recorded on a scale of 1-5 as well, with 1 identifying the best lines of a population, and 5 the worst.
 Maturity was recorded at the R8 maturity date and was recorded as the number of days after September 1.
 Height was measured in inches from the soil to the top of the plant.

 Following harvest, yield, seed weight, protein, and oil content were measured after seed was air dried to approximately 7% moisture content in a greenhouse.
 Protein and oil contents were measured on a dry basis using a Perten DA 7250 NIR®instrument.
-Yield and seed weight were measured after seed had been sifted and cleaned of debris and cracked seed.
+Yield and seed weight were measured after seed had been sifted and cleaned of debris.

-To select lines for the 2019 growing season, lines with abnormally low bulk weights or extreme maturity dates from 2018 were first removed from consideration.
-Two yield trials were then developed for each mapping population.
-Eighty unique lines were selected from each population which satisfied these criteria, and each yield test was comprised of 40 RILs.
-Three high-yielding check cultivars and the two parents of the respective population were also included in each test.
+To select lines for the yield tests in 2019 growing season, lines with low seed yield or extreme maturity dates in 2018 were removed from consideration.
+Two yield trials were then designed for each mapping population based on maturity dates and desirable agronomic traits, protein and oil contents.
+Eighty unique lines were selected from each population which satisfied these criteria, and each yield test had 40 RILs.
+Three high-yielding check cultivars and the two parents of the respective population were also included in each test based on the maturity spread of the RILs.
 These yield tests were named test 1 and test 2 for RILs derived from mapping population 201 and test 3 and 4 for RILs derived from mapping population 202.
-Yield check cultivars Dunphy, Osage(Chen et al. 2007), and Roy were used in tests 1 and 2, while Dunphy, Dilday, and NC-Raleigh(Burton et al. 2006) were used for tests 3 and 4.
-These lines were selected to represent the estimated maturities of the RILs in each test.
+Yield check cultivars Dunphy, Osage, and Roy were used in tests 1 and 2, while Dunphy, Dilday, and NC-Raleigh were used for tests 3 and 4.
 The parents for tests 1 and 2 were cultivars LMN09-119 and N09-09, and the parents for tests 3 and 4 were LMN09-19 and N13-47.

 Experimental design

-These four tests were grown in two locations in 2019: the Tidewater Research Station in Plymouth, NC (PLY) and the Caswell Research Farm in Kinston, NC (CAS).
-The same data was collected for each test in this season that was collected in the previous season.
+These four tests were grown in two locations in 2019 - the Tidewater Research Station in Plymouth, NC (PLY) and the Caswell Research Farm in Kinston, NC (CAS).
+The same data as earlier were collected for each test in this season.

-Using the data collected from the 2019 season season, further selections were done to identify high-yielding lines from the four tests.
-This was done by identifying the RILs with a yield within or above a least significant difference (LSD) of the average yield of the checks for each test.
-Further selection was done using the seed composition traits by identifying the thirty RILs with the highest protein + oil content on a dry basis from among the RILs which had passed the yield selection threshold.
+Based the data collected from the 2019 season season, further selections were done to identify fewer lines from the four tests for further yield testing.
+This was done by identifying the RILs with a yield at or above the average yield of the checks in each test.
+Further selection was done using the seed composition traits by identifying the thirty RILs with the highest protein + oil content among the RILs which had passed the yield selection threshold.